Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Problem Formulation for Environment-Aware Channel Inference

 \section{Problem Formulation for Environment-Aware \\ Channel Inference}

 As established in channel modeling studies, the wireless channel between a transmitter and a receiver is primarily determined by their relative geometry and the surrounding environment \cite{10599118}.
 This intrinsic dependency provides a physical basis for inferring high-dimensional channel matrices from multimodal environmental sensing data.
+Motivated by this observation, we seek to model the multimodal sensing-conditioned channel distribution $p_{ad}(\mathbf{H}'_{\text{ad}}\mid \mathbf{M}, \mathbf{C}, \mathbf{p})$ and sample channel realizations from its high-probability regions.

-To capture this dependency, we model both the multimodal environmental sensing data and the wireless channel as random variables that follow different probability distributions.
+To this end, we view both the multimodal environmental sensing data and the wireless channel as random variables that follow different probability distributions.
 Specifically, the sensing distribution characterizes the stochastic variations in LiDAR, camera, and the GPS data gleaned from different environmental configurations, while the channel distribution represents the corresponding variations in the channel matrices.
-This distributional formulation naturally fits within the flow matching framework \cite{lipman2023flow}, which models data generation as a continuous transformation from a source to a target distribution guided by a velocity field.
+This distributional formulation naturally fits within the flow matching framework \cite{lipman2023flow}, which models data generation as a continuous transformation from a source to a target distribution guided by a time-dependent velocity field.